Debdeep23/DSA-Search/README.md

 Implemented search engine for DSA problems

-Used BM-25 algorithm to score the questions in the database and display the best 10 possible results.
+Used TF-IDF algorithm to score the questions in the database and display the best 10 possible results.

 Technologies Used -